fatemehzakeri/KNN-Daily-30-m-Snow-Cover-Generation/README.md

+Attention:
+When using the "Download zip" button, please ensure that you download the zip subfolders separately.

 Introduction:

 This method generates binary or NDSI daily 30 m Landsat snow cover maps using climate, environmental, and satellite data.
 It is based on learning from the dates that Landsat or Sentinel-2 data is available for mapping snow for those dates without satellite data.